highchair/artinruins-com/_property/wanskuck-hall.md

 _From the National Register nomination form prepared in 1981_

 A handsome, 2-story brick structure built by the Wanskuck Company for use as a community hall.
 Broad eaves of the hip roof are supported by delicately arched, wooden braces.
 Stars and circles are cut in boards covering the rafter ends.
 A central front gable breaks through the eaves over three second-story, segmental-arch windows set under a segmental relieving arch infilled with patterned brickwork and a limestone block with the building's name carved in raised lettering.

 The first floor facade is divided by segmental arches into four unequal bays, one of which holds a recessed doorway while the others contain windows.
 The variety of materials and ornamentation reflects the era's love of “structural polychromy” and of the picturesque.
 Light limestone spandrels, string courses of limestone and blackened bricks, designs patterned by recessed brickwork and diapering, carved and molded wooden panels, and a granite foundation make a lively composition.

-An unsightly, windowless, concrete warehouse extension has recently been added to the rear to connect the hall with 1-23 Abram Street, the Wanskuck Company Warehouse, The interior has undergone several major renovations and is now used exclusively for office space,
+An unsightly, windowless, concrete warehouse extension has recently been added to the rear to connect the hall with 1-23 Abram Street, the Wanskuck Company Warehouse, The interior has undergone several major renovations and is now used exclusively for office space.